Hornbill-Docs/data-imports-guide/data-imports-guide/assets/configuration.md

   * `SeenSince` - Type: `string` - Specifies the datetime filter for device search, which retrieves the devices that are seen after this datetime stamp.
 * `CynerioFilters` - Type: `object` - A list of fields and values to use when filtering the Cynerio asset API call resultsets by, in the following format:
   * `"CynerioFieldName":"ValueToMatch"`
+* `Virima` - Type: `array` - A list of filters to apply to the Virima CI query, as per the [FilterPojo construct](https://login.virima.com/www_em/constructs.html#FilterPojo) in the Virima documentation
 * `AdditionalFilters` - Type: `array` - A list of filter objects, to further filter the list of assets returned from `Cynerio`, `Intune` or `Google Workspace`.
 Each item in the list must match as `true` for the asset to be imported, and are defined as objects containing:
   * `Field` - Type: `string` - The data source field ID to perform the filter against.
   * `Operator` - Type: `string` - The operator to apply to the filter, can be one of: